AGAINST PLANTER COMPACTION

 Constant flow is supplied to the control system which regulates pressure out to the cylinders.
 Each system is designed so that the planter still maintains its full up/down flex range of motion.
 The wing just sees an additional downward load that it must overcome to flex upward.
 The control valve is constantly monitoring the regulated side of the circuit, adding or removing oil to maintain the desired set pressure.
 If the planter moves over a draw and flexes down, oil is added to the regulated side to maintain the setpoint pressure.
 If the planter moves over a side hill and flexes up, oil is removed from the regulated side of the circuit.

 Two types of control systems are available with all our kits:

 JOHN DEERE KITS

 FWD kits are only available as factory options on John Deere's 60-foot DB and 1775NT machines, but LDM's retrofit kits now allow this option to be added onto all 1790, 1795, 1770NT, 1775NT, DB, and BB custom configurations.
 The table below provides specific information for each John Deere model.
 Please note, we are constantly adding new kits to our lineup, so if the model you are requesting isn’t shown below, please contact us.
 Likewise, many custom row and spacing configurations have been built over the years for the Deere/Bauer frames that are not listed below.
 Please give us a call and we can also help you with those machines.

 CASE IH KITS

 LDM's retrofit frame weight distribution kits now allow this option to be added onto all 1250 and 1255 configurations.
 The table below provides specific information for each Case IH model.
 Please note, we are constantly adding new kits to our lineup, so if the model you are requesting isn’t shown below, please contact us.

-We are currently working on the below projects.
+We are currently working on the following projects.
 Please contact us if you could benefit from any of these new kits: